filip-jezek/filip-jezek.github.io/submission-guidelines.md

 Everyone is welcome to contribute a post to the Modelica newsletter, however the editor holds the right to decline without reason.
 The submission is done by creating a pull request to the dedicated newsletter repository.
 {% if site.contribution-open %}

 The submissions are currently open!
-The deadline for contributions to the current issue is {{ contribution-deadline }}.
-The newsletter would be published on {{ current-newsletter-date }}.
+The deadline for contributions to the current issue is {{ site.contribution-deadline }}.
+The newsletter would be published on {{ site.current-newsletter-date }}.

 0. Create a GitHub account, log in.
 1. Navigate to the [newsletter repository]({{site.current-contribution-url}}).